hsieh672/MAP-Detector/README.md

 # MAP-detector
-To implement the Maximum A Posteriori probability (MAP) of the classifier for 60 instances of 3 types of wines with 13 different features.
+Implement the Maximum A Posteriori probability (MAP) classifier for 60 instances of 3 types of wines with 13 different features.
 [Wine Data](https://archive.ics.uci.edu/ml/datasets/Wine)
 #### Information of each feature:
 1. Alcohol